-Dr. David Tian: Stay transcendent.
+David Tian: Stay transcendent.

 Stefan Ravalli: You can say transcendent.
 So it’s not like a… It’s a kind of a spooky-sounding word.
 It just means to go beyond the baseline.
 That’s what you’re doing.

-Dr. David Tian: So, there’s a very famous and popular type of meditation called transcendental meditation that has been very commercialized.
+David Tian: So, there’s a very famous and popular type of meditation called transcendental meditation that has been very commercialized.
 I tell people, “Hey, that’s a good type of meditation.”
 And everyone says, “It’s so expensive.”
 And in fact, they raised their rates since I looked into it five years ago.
 It used to be $1,000 for the four sessions.
 And now, I see people forwarding me where it’s, for the same thing, four sessions, it’s $5,000.
 That’s a 500% increase.
 Talk about inflation.
 So, I guess it’s just gotten popular.
 Anyway, that’s another type, transcendental or transcendent meditation.
 You don’t have to go through the commercial route and pay $5,000 to learn this technique.
 But anyway, that’s the same thing, is a mantra meditation.

 That helps you be able to regulate your emotional state.
 And a lot of it is just realizing the moment will pass, and just… If you just flowed out from there in your mind, it’ll just pass like waves.
 And then when you feel like the wave has receded, you can come back in.
 So, this really nice contrast, yeah.

 Stefan Ravalli: That’s the aspect of mindfulness that is important.
 What does awareness mean?
 What are you aware of?
 Well, if you’re mindful, you’re aware of everything happening around you.
 You’re aware of all the nuances of reality.
-That’s why the Zen masters, as you were saying, they realized that actually, all of these little [INAUDIBLE 00:25:16] moments, these everyday moments that we think life isn’t… It’s just like throwaway stuff for most people.
+That’s why the Zen masters, as you were saying, they realized that actually, all of these little banal moments, these everyday moments that we think life isn’t… It’s just like throwaway stuff for most people.
 “Oh, I’m getting my coffee.
 I’m performing a boring errand.
 I’m standing in line somewhere.”
 That’s not life.
 Life will happen at burning men.
 Do you know what I mean?
 Life will happen during these heightened moments of happiness and celebration.

 But in fact, in these little moments, that’s where life is happening.
 And actually, the same level of bliss and gratification can be experienced from them if you just pay attention to what’s happening.
 But that’s like paying attention to what’s happening out there.
 But what you also have to pay attention to is what’s happening inside of you.
 That’s also mindfulness.
 What’s filtering and conditioning your reality?
 It’s your own mind and the whole legacy of experiences you’ve had before this moment.
 And that takes even more fearlessness.
 That takes guts to always pay attention and question where these responses to reality are coming from.
 Where is this anger coming from?

-Very hard to do when it’s happening, which is why it takes continued showing up to actually paying attention to actually.
+Very hard to do when it’s happening, which is why it takes continued showing up to actually paying attention to that.
 And eventually, you get good at it.
 And eventually, you are able to be mindful from a stable place and you can see anger happening on top of it, from this calm, still, aware, and maybe often amused place.
 It’s not like self-hating like, “Oh, you suck.
 Why are you so angry?”
 It’s not neurotic.
 It’s just calm and aware.
 And the more you’re able to do that to just pay attention to stuff and where it’s coming from, the more you smooth it out, the more you master it, the more you integrate yourself.
 Rather than just being carried away with it, you’re in control of yourself.

 So, there’s an internal and an external awareness that is very much required, and all of it at the same time.
 You need to be aware of a lot at the same time.
 Sure, being locked into a task is important and focusing on it is important, but that doesn’t mean you swat away everything else including your own health, including your partners, including people that are important.
 You need to make space for everything and that requires a certain capacity.
 That’s why mindfulness is important because it’s a practice of it.
 That’s why meditation is important, whatever meditation you use.
 If it’s a transcendent practice, not to be confused with transcendental, just a going beyond practice.
 It’ll automatically — that process of just sitting down and going beyond the usual baseline state of consciousness, it automatically cleans out these obstacles, all these stressed imprints, all the stuff that’s glitching out our reality and making us react in ways that we can’t control.